core-wg/oscore/draft-ietf-core-object-security.md

 The Inner Max-Age option is used to specify the freshness (as defined in {{RFC7252}}) of the resource, end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
 The Inner Max-Age SHALL be processed by OSCORE as specified in {{inner-options}}.

 The Outer Max-Age option is used to avoid unnecessary caching of OSCORE responses at OSCORE unaware intermediary nodes.
 A server MAY set a Class U Max-Age option with value zero to Observe responses (see Section 5.6.1 of {{RFC7252}}) and process it according to {{outer-options}}.
+Non-Observe responses do not need to include a Max-Age option since they are non-cacheable by OSCORE construction (see {{coap-header}}).
 The Outer Max-Age option value SHALL be discarded by the OSCORE client.

 #### The Block Options {#block-options}